projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

    :align: center
    :name: ioc-rtc-flow

-   IOC Mediator - RTC flow
+   IOC Mediator - RTC Flow

 Signal Data
 -----------

-Signal channel is an API between the SOC and IOC for miscellaneous requirements.
+Signal channel is an API between the SoC and IOC for miscellaneous requirements.
 The process data includes all vehicle bus and carrier board data (GPIO, sensors, and so on).
 It supports transportation of single signals and group signals.
 Each signal consists of a signal ID (reference), its value, and its length.
-IOC and SOC need agreement on the definition of signal IDs that can be treated as API interface definitions.
+IOC and SoC need agreement on the definition of signal IDs that can be treated as API interface definitions.